Azure-Samples/data-migration-sql/CLI/sql-server-to-sql-vm-fileshare.md

 With an online migration, a restore of provided backups of databases is performed, and then work proceeds on restoring the Transaction Logs stored in the BackupFileShare.

-When the database in a Azure SQL VM is updated with latest data and is in sync with the source database, you can perform a cutover.
+When the database in a Azure SQL Virtual Machine is updated with latest data and is in sync with the source database, you can perform a cutover.

 We can perform cutover using the command `az datamigration sql-vm cutover`.
 This command accepts the following parameters: